-By the 1960's, colonialism having officially ended in most part of Africa, left some sort of colonial control vacuum, so Africa was caught up between two world powers on where our alliance should be.
+By the 1960's, colonialism was fastly ending officially in most part of Africa, and those countries that got their independence first found themselves in a sort of colonial control vacuum.
+This created space for the Eastern bloc (Russia and China) to make an entry into Africa.
+African nations were then caught up between two world powers on where our alliance should be.
 Some African countries were on the side of the West, while others were on the side of the East, mostly depending on who was the colonial master.

-As soon as colonialism officially ended, some smart Africans started writing books and other works of literature in our native languages.
+As soon as colonialism officially ended in some parts of Africa, some smart African authors started writing books and other works of literature in our native languages.
 Some people even wrote books in Pidgin English because the embargo Britain placed on our native language was no longer in effect.
 People could then express themselves in languages other than English, so there was a kind of rejuvenation of native African languages going on at that time.
 However, that power to choose to write in our native language was a threat to the interest of Britain.
 They didn't like the idea of having us write anything in our native languages as that would've inevitably led to our coming to our senses to realize that we're African people and not European.
 This would have opened our eyes and would have ultimately led to our rejection of everything our ancestors didn't create.
 Britain realized what the outcome would be if we continue writing in our native languages, so they quickly plotted how to stop this burgeoning native African writing by all means.

 In 1962, a conference was held in Uganda at Makerere University by post-colonial African authors who’ve been schooled in the English language.
 The theme was "conference of African Writers of English Expression" and the goal was to decide whether literature should be written in our native African language or in the slave master's language English.
 The conference was chaired by a British scholar named Gerald Moore and it was sponsored by an organization called the Congress for Cultural Freedom (CCF), a Western anti-communist advocacy group founded in 1950 and run by the US central intelligence agency (CIA).
 Take note of that because you’ll hear about CCF again.